blefaudeux/gmphd/README.md

 What is it ?
 ----------
 A Gaussian-Mixtures Probability Hypothesis Density (GM-PHD) filter for multitarget tracking in a bayesian framework.
 It allows you to track targets over time, given noisy measurements and missed observations.
+It's implemented as an header-only templated library.

 What does it depend on ?
 -------------------------